 Afternoon gents, it’s Max from the Young Gentleman’s Guide here!
 In today’s article, we’re going to take a look at major historical figures that set standards of masculinity, stoicism, chivalry, or any combination of those things and talk about why young gentlemen everywhere should look up to them.
 There’s certainly no shortage of such figures throughout history, but since we only have so much time, I’ll just keep it limited to four (4).
 There’s not really much else that needs to be said as far as the intro is concerned, so let’s go ahead and get started!

 Afternoon gents, it’s Max from the Young Gentleman’s Guide here!
 The inspiration for today’s article is actually twofold.
 The first is that it’s been almost a year since my grandfather passed away.
 Those of you who know me personally may already know this, but I never really made that big of a deal out of it since I was simply at a loss for words after it happened.
 Since the passage of time after it happened, however, I feel like it would be a good time to put out yet another tribute to a man who has inspired not only myself, but virtually everybody he came across.
-The second is this article that my sister wrote as a tribute to my grandfather shortly after he passed.
+The second is this article that my sister wrote as a tribute to my grandfather shortly after he passed (the link is no longer there since the article has since been deleted).
 If you want to get a better sense of what I’m going to say in this article, I would highly recommend reading hers first.
 So without any further delay, let’s see what my grandfather can teach many of you young gents!

 Afternoon gents, it’s Max from The Young Gentleman’s Guide here!
 So today, I’m going to get a bit more broad and general than most of my other articles, because today I’m going to talk about four (4) gentlemen who I believe are the best role models for any young gentlemen to look up to.
 These can be celebrities, historical figures, other online creators like myself, or anything in between.
 I thought this would be a fun list to make because these are, more or less, the gentlemen who have inspired me the most, and I thought they would help inspire you young gents reading this.
 So without any further ado, let’s get started!